Calculating Overall Efficiency

 We have been looking at the efficiencies of an automobile or a power plant individually.
 But when the entire chain of energy transformations is considered—from the moment the coal is brought out to the surface to the moment the electricity turns into its final form—true overall efficiency of the energy utilization will be revealed.
 The final form at home could be light from a bulb or sound from a stereo.
-The series of steps as shown in the Figure below are: 1) Production of coal (Mining), 2) Transportation to power plant, 3) Electricity generation, 4) Transmission of electricity, and 5) Conversion of electricity into light (Use).
-Please watch the following 4:01 video about overall power plant efficiency:
+The series of steps as shown in the figure below are: 1) Production of coal (Mining), 2) Transportation to power plant, 3) Electricity generation, 4) Transmission of electricity, and 5) Conversion of electricity into light (Use).

 Efficiency of a Light Bulb

 If the efficiency of each step is known, we can calculate the overall efficiency of production of light from coal in the ground.
 The table below illustrates the calculation of overall efficiency of a light bulb.